Gubato/Gubato/README.md

 ## Hi there 👋

+My name is Luis Daniel and I'm currently studying to become a Data Analyst.
+I'm from Mexico but I can speak english fluently, so no language barrier here!

+I'm new to this world of programming, and I'm also really excited to see what I can achieve with some dedication and patience.

+Hopefully we get to collaborate someday!

 <!--
 **Gubato/Gubato** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.